Barnabasz/PITE-PyTorch/README.md

 Results which we got using this classifier were slighty better than using NB classifier, accuracy around 75%. <br />
 In this case we have used grid search to tune model and find best values of hyperparameters. <br />
 The most important hyperparameter is number of neighbours, we got best results for 25.
-Another thing which was important to get best results -> we had to normalize values in data set because this classifier is very sensitive to data sets where every value of feature is in another scale.
+Another thing which was important to get best results -> we had to normalize values in data set because this classifier is very sensitive to data sets where every value of feature is in another scale. <br />
 [KNN](https://github.com/Kavaldrin/PITE-PyTorch/blob/master/GaussianNB%20KNeighbors%20SVM.ipynb)